All posts by Katherine Amy Vega

 I’m not a prude or against kink or BDSM when it’s practiced ethically and consensually.
 As seen above, I offered advice that (if the intent is role play rather than harm) hair should be pulled closer to the root, to avoid the non-pleasureful sort of pain (unless you’re into that kind of thing… I won’t kink shame).
 My point was never to condemn sexuality, but to share one possible reading of the picture.
 But these days, especially on social media, it seems people are always looking for a fight, and nuance is a blood sport.

-What followed wasn’t debate.
-It was a pile-on of ad hominem attacks and distortions.
+Rather than a debate, what followed was a pile-on of ad hominem attacks and distortions.

 The first reply dropped in a meme of Ronald McDonald on a phone saying, “Hello madam?
 Your abortion is still alive and it’s posting stupid shit on Facebook.”
 That moment set the tone for what I now call the “Sabrina dogpile”: a cascade of ridicule, deflection, and bad-faith arguments aimed not at engaging with my point, but at silencing it.